hypo69/hypo/docs/gemini/consultant/ru/gui/header.md

 #! venv/bin/python/python3.12

 """
-.. module:: hypotez.src.gui.header
+.. module:: src.gui
    :platform: Windows, Unix
-   :synopsis: Module containing project header information.
+   :synopsis: This module provides functions for handling the project's header information.
 """

+MODE = 'dev'

+"""
+.. data:: MODE
+   :type: str
+   :synopsis: Current development mode.
+"""

+"""
+.. module:: src.gui.header
+   :platform: Windows, Unix
+   :synopsis: This module defines the root path to the project.
+All imports are built relative to this path.
+   :TODO: Move to system environment variable in the future.

+"""

 import sys
 import json
+from pathlib import Path
-from packaging.version import Version from pathlib import Path from src.utils.jjson import j_loads from src import gs from src.logger import logger
+from packaging.version import Version from src.utils.jjson import j_loads
+from src import gs
+from src.logger import logger